emosl/ChicasUnicornio/GDD.md

 These abilities will be displayed in the screen at all times throughout the game.
 The combination of gadgets will change the sum of ability that Toby to his disposal.
 If Toby has 0 ability in one of the four abilities, his life will start to decrease, therefore he must collect more gadgets to stop this from happening.

 Toby will choose at the beginning of each level a shield.
 There will be 3 different options available.
-These shields will give the player different rating in thhe 4 abilities mentioned before.
+These shields will give the player different rating in the 4 abilities mentioned before.

 ### **The Gadgets**
 To have a greater chance at winning, as Toby goes through the course he will collect different gadgets that will make him stronger in the final battle.
 Some gadgets will be used throughout the game since they will help Toby collect even better gadgets and get through the killer sprites.
 In order to get the best gadgets, the player will have the choice to access “the dungeon”.